Portsdown Hill: Portsdown Forts

 Fort Fareham is now a small industrial estate.
-The remains of the Fort are Grade II listed.
+The remains of the fort are grade II listed.

 Fort Wallington has been largely demolished to make way for an industrial estate.
-What remains is now a Grade II Listed Building.
+What remains is now a grade II listed building.

 Fort Nelson has been extensively restored as an artillery museum run by the Royal Armouries.
-It is a Grade I Listed Building, the highest level of designation.
+It is a grade I listed building, the highest level of designation.

 Fort Southwick was for many years an Admiralty Research Establishment, sold in 2003 for housing.
-It is also now a Grade I Listed Building.
+It is also now a grade I listed building.

 Fort Widley is owned by Portsmouth council, hosting a stable and various community rooms.
 Tours run on summer weekends.
-It is Grade II* Listed.
+It is grade II* listed.

 Fort Purbrook is open occasionally for craft fairs.
 It is also home to an activity centre which offers (but is not limited to) archery, rifle shooting and indoor rock-climbing.
-It is also Grade II* Listed.
+It is also grade II* listed.
 In October 2021, the fort was one of 142 sites across England to receive part of a £35-million injection into the government's Culture Recovery Fund.

 Guarding Fort Purbrook, the Crookhorn redoubt suffered from subsidence, and was demolished by 1876.
 The Farlington redoubt had only the ditches and gun positions dug, and was finally demolished in the 1970s.
 The tunnel between Crookhorn and Purbrook has been rediscovered.

 Portsdown also gave its name to an army estate in Singapore.
-Long after the British army moved out (1967) the Portsdown estate continues to thrive, with Portsdown Road the main road running through the middle.
+Long after the British army moved out in 1967, the Portsdown estate continues to thrive, with Portsdown Road the main road running through the middle.